 - multi-disciplinary teams ie: a group of professionals from one or more clinical disciplines who together with local authorities and other support agencies provide practical assistance for individuals who, by reason of age, illness, disability, pregnancy, childbirth, dependence on alcohol or drugs, or any other similar circumstances, are in need of such assistance

-Retention period - we keep your personal information for the minimum period necessary.
-The information outlined in this Privacy Notice will be kept for six years from the date of the file closure.
+Retention period -.we keep your personal information for the minimum period necessary.
+The information outlined in this Privacy Notice will be kept for six years from the date of the file closure (see the Information Asset Register (Housing Solutions)).
 All information will be held securely and disposed of confidentially.

 Anonymisation - your personal information may be converted ('anonymised') into statistical or aggregated data in such a way that ensures that you cannot be identified from it.
 Aggregated data cannot, by definition, be linked back to you as an individual and may be used to conduct research and analysis, including the preparation of statistics for use in our reports.

 Right to object - where processing your personal information is required for the performance of a public interest task (see our lawful bases above), you have the right to object on ‘grounds relating to your particular situation’.
 We will have to demonstrate why it is appropriate for us to continue to use your personal data.

 Changes to this Privacy Notice - we review this Privacy Notice regularly and will place updates on our website.